Hilbert transform, spectral filters and option pricing: Background

 \section{Background}

-As this method directly extends the FGM \citep{fusai2015} and FL \citep{Feng2008} pricing methods, we refer to the original papers for a comprehensive introduction.
-Aspects of the methods which are directly relevant to the error investigation are described here in order to provide a background to the changes that were made to improve convergence.
+As this method directly extends the Fusai, Germano and Marazzina (FGM) \citep{fusai2015} and FL \citep{Feng2008} pricing methods, we refer to the original papers for a comprehensive introduction.
+Aspects of the methods which are directly relevant to the error investigation are described here in order to provide a background to the changes that we made to improve convergence.